 The Organization is committed under a lease agreement for office space through July 2018.
 The lease provides for a base monthly rental plus a percentage of the property taxes based on the Organization's proportionate share of the lease space.
-Rent expense was \$36,973 and \$32,194, respectively, for the years ended September 30, 2016 and 2015.

-Future minimum payments on the lease are as follows:
+Rent expense was \$37,096 and \$36,973, respectively, for the years ended September 30, 2017 and 2016.
+Future minimum payments on the lease through 2018 are \$30,747.